cghoffmann/mjoindices/README.md

 mjoindices is a Python package relevant for users of the atmospheric sciences.
 It provides functionality to compute an index of the Madden-Julian-Oscillation (MJO), particularly the OLR-based MJO index (OMI).

-Whereas the package name has been chosen to indicate that further MJO indices should be included in future, the implementation is currently limited to the OMI algorithm.
+Whereas the package name has been chosen to indicate that further MJO indices should be included in the future, the implementation is currently limited to the OMI algorithm.

 A scientific description of the package is found in [Hoffmann et al. (2021)](https://doi.org/10.5334/jors.331).